 Myofascial release is frequently used to address the adhesions that accompany scar tissue.
 The manipulation of the underlying tissues around the scar can help release the adhesions, improving movement in the restricted areas (28).

-Reflexology and aromatherapy massage have both proved useful in reducing pain and anxiety in breast cancer patients (4, 6).
+Reflexology has proved useful in reducing pain and anxiety in breast cancer patients (4, 6).